Petting Zoo Diversification Tips: Health and Safety Measures to Remember

 - Decide whether you want visitors to directly contact the animals.

-- Have clear sign-posts on the risks and rules (see next header for rules).
+- Have clear sign-posts on the risks and rules.

 - Do not sell food or drink near the animals.